fyuan12/chess2go/README.md

-# ee631-final-project
+ECEN 631 Project: Chess2Go (An Augmented Reality Chess Game)

-Our final project has three main components:
+Our project has three main components:

-1. 3D AR rendering of a chess board and pieces
+### 1. 3D AR rendering of a chess board and pieces

 Marker tracking: we need more than one ArUco marker to make sure all 3D AR rendering remain visible during a user's hand movement.

-2. Human hand geture detection in 3D space
+### 2. Human hand geture detection in 3D space

 We use Google Mediapipe library to do the hand tracking.

-3. A chess engine to keep track of the game state
+### 3. A chess engine to keep track of the game state

-Class: a chess game

-Project milestones
+## Project milestones

 * Milestone 1: